aphex3k/curl-git-lfs/README.md

-# curl-git
+# docker-curl-git-lfs
-Alpine Image with cURL and GIT installed for concourse use
+Alpine Image with cURL and GIT (including git-lfs) installed